Lake Columbia: 2000 to present

-Currently the association boasts more than 1,600 members.
+Currently the association boasts approximately than 1,545 members.
 There are more than 700 lakefront homes, and nearly 650 more near the lake which are still considered part of the Lake Columbia Association.
 Homes around the lake range in price from $50,000 to over $1 million.
 The privacy of Lake Columbia is kept up through annual membership dues required every year.
-As of 2011, the membership dues are $360 for the first lot owned, and $40 for each additional lot.
+As of 2024, the membership dues are $437 for the first lot owned, and $40 for each additional lot.

 Each year Lake Columbia offers many events around and on the lake.
 There are community-oriented events year-round, including fishing tournaments, an annual community-wide garage sale, a golf league, block parties, annual LCPOA picnic, Light Up the Night Weekend, outdoor movie at a park, a rotation of food trucks at the parks throughout the summer, and "trunk-or-treat" at Halloween.
 Wintertime activities include snowmobiling, ice hockey for kids, ice skating and ice fishing.

 Lake Columbia also has one of the most spectacular Fourth of July fireworks displays around Jackson County.
 It is set up through the Lake Columbia Property Owners Association, and is funded through private donations and the LCPOA.